mhadidg/mhadidg.github.io/content/posts/automattic-layoff/index.md

 with two engineers instead of five, three would be let go.

 The selection criteria is still a mystery, but I'm aware that some lucky folks were safely out of scope due to legal complications.
-Full-time employees in several countries.
-I was hired as an independent contractor.
-An easy target for immediate termination.

 In the end, I came to realize it had nothing to do with me.
 Or my performance.
 Or team fit.
 Or future potential.
 Just circumstances, legalities, and cold calculations.
 A financial difficulty masked as restructuring.

-Before I end, I want to say this clearly: *Automattic was a great company.* I worked with people I admired.
+Regardless, *Automattic was a great company.* I worked with people I admired.
 I grew.
 I built things that mattered.
 I’m still grateful.
 And I still have deep respect for the company and its mission.

 [heard the news]: https://techcrunch.com/2025/04/02/wordpress-maker-automattic-lays-off-16-of-staff